strata-mvc/strata/guidebook/1.0/digging-in/models/03-custom-post-types.md

     {
         return "reply";
     }

+    public function foo()
+    {
+        return "bar";
     }
+}
 ?>
 {% endhighlight %}

-## Customizing the CustomPostType Model isntantiation
+## Customizing the CustomPostType Model instantiation

 You can customize the Custom Post Type declaration by supplying the optional `$configuration` public attribute in the Model class.
-It allows you to customize the configuration array that is internally sent to `register_post_type`.
+It allows you to customize the configuration array that is internally sent to `register_post_type()`.

-As long as you follow the [conventions](http://codex.wordpress.org/Function_Reference/register_post_type) your post type will be created using these customized values, filling the missing options with their default counterparts.
+As long as you follow the [Wordpress conventions](http://codex.wordpress.org/Function_Reference/register_post_type) your post type will be created using these customized values, filling the missing options with their default counterparts.

-The following example illustrates how we allow the `editor` feature and also make the custom post type accessible in the frontend using the `music-page` slug (ex: `yourwebsite.com/music-page/weezer/`).
+The following example illustrates how we grant support for the `editor` feature and also make the custom post type accessible in the frontend using the `music-page` slug (ex: `yourwebsite.com/music-page/weezer/`).

 {% highlight php linenos %}
 <?php